 - Compatibility with any CMS, programming language and supporting website technologies

-Complementing a CMS with a superior proxy-based translation solution is more effective and costs less—in translation costs, human resources, time and effort—than the ongoing expense and hassle of fussing with connectors and legacy translation vendors.
+Complementing a CMS with a superior proxy translation is more effective and costs less—in translation costs, human resources, time and effort—than the ongoing expense and hassle of fussing with translation connectors and legacy translation vendors.